hansrune/WaterValveX4/README.md

 ## Setup and mounting

-The main parts includes a simple flow sensor and a pressure reduction:
+The main parts includes a simple flow sensor and a pressure reduction device:

 <p align="center">
     <img src="images/WaterX4-assembly.jpeg">